MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.34.md

 (iii) Anglers must remove boats and all other fishing devices at the end of each day's fishing activity (see § 27.93 of this chapter).

-(g) *Union Slough National Wildlife Refuge* - (1) *Migratory game bird hunting.* We allow hunting of duck, goose, coot, rail (Virginia and sora only), woodcock, and snipe on designated areas of the refuge subject to the following conditions:
+(g) *Union Slough National Wildlife Refuge*—(1) *Migratory game bird hunting.* We allow hunting of duck, goose, coot, rail (Virginia and sora only), woodcock, dove, crow, and snipe on designated areas of the refuge subject to the following conditions:

 (i) We allow hunters on the refuge from 1 hour before legal sunrise until 1 hour after legal sunset.

-(ii) We allow boats or other floating devices.
-We allow electric motors only.
-We prohibit the use of gasoline motors.
+(ii) We allow boats or other floating devices when hunting.
 You may not leave boats unattended.

 (iii) We allow the use of dogs while hunting, provided the dog is under the immediate control of the hunter at all times.